 Ornstein (Litigation Guardian of) v.
 Starr, 2011 ONSC 4220

-(e) Discovery of Non-Parties
+4. Discovery of Non-Parties

 Ontario (Attorney General) v.
-Ballard Estate 1995 CanLII 3509 (Ont.
+Ballard Estate, 1995 CanLII 3509 (Ont.
 C.A.)

 Hopkins v.
 Robert Green Equipment Sales Ltd., 2018 ONSC 998 (Ont.
 S.C.J.)

-(g) Medical Examination
+6. Medical Examination

 Courts of Justice Act, Section 105(2)

 Lovegrove v Rosenthal (1997), 16 C.P.C.
 (4th) 160; [1997] O.J.
 No. 5408 (Ont.
 Gen. Div.)
-[Available on Westlaw, Quicklaw, or in the law library.]

-Lecture Notes 12 – Discovery (III)
+Lecture Notes No. 13 – Discovery (III)

 (a) Joinder and Consolidation